JuliaData/DataFrames.jl/docs/src/man/basics.md

 Using `first` and `last` without number of rows will return a first/last `DataFrameRow` in the data frame.
 `DataFrameRow` is a view into a single row of an `AbstractDataFrame`.
-It stores only a reference to a parent `DataFrame` and information about which row and columns from the parent are selected (both as integer indices referring to the parent).
+It stores only a reference to a parent `DataFrame` and information about which row and columns from the parent are selected.

 ```jldoctest dataframe
 julia> first(german)